eficode-academy/git-katas/submodules/README.md

 ## The task

-After running the setup script, you'll be left with three repositories inside the `exercises` folder.
+After running the setup script, you'll be left with three repositories inside the `exercise` folder.

+* A `component` repository cloned from `remote`.
 * A `product` repository.
-* A `component` repository cloned from `remote/component-repo.git`.
-* A `remote` directory containing a `component-repo.git` repository.
+* A `remote` repository.
 This is the "remote" repository that would exist on your preferred Git repository host, e.g. github.com.

 Go to the `product` repository.

-1. Add component as a submodule of product by running `git submodule add ../remote/component-repo.git/ include`.
+1. Add component as a submodule of product by running `git submodule add ../remote include`.
 2. What does your working directory look like?
 3. Does `git status` look like you expect?
 4. What if you cd to `include`?